fleetdm/fleet/articles/deploying-fleet-on-aws-with-terraform.md

   Enter a value:
   ```

-  After typing `yes` you should have a new S3 bucket named `<prefix>-terraform-remote-state` And the table `<prefix>-terraform-state-lock`.
+  After typing `yes` you should have a new S3 bucket named `<your_org>-fleet-terraform-remote-state` And the table `<your_org>-fleet-terraform-state-lock`.
 Keep these handy because we’ll need them in the following steps.

   You may see a warning during this process.
 It is safe to ignore.